columbia/pickleball/evaluation/README.md

 Our scripts and docker-compose configuration use these environment variables to mount the datasets into the docker containers.

-4. Build all docker containers.
+### 4. Build all docker containers.

 ```
-$ docker compose build
+$ evaluation/build-all.sh
 ```

-This will take approximately TODO minutes.
+This may take approximately 30 minutes.

-This builds the following relevant container images (specified in the `../docker-compose.yml` file):
+This builds the following main container images, specified in the `docker-compose.yml` file:
 * `pickleball-generate`: Container image with the PickleBall policy generator installed.
 Used to analyze library source code and generate policies.
 Includes the Joern program analysis tool and our modifications (`analyze/joern.diff`).
 * `pickleball-enforce`: Container image with the PickleBall loader installed in a Debian 12 environment.
 Used to load models.
 We use this container image as the base image when installing library-specific dependencies for each library.
 * `pickleball-enforce-deb11`: Container image with the PickleBall loader installed in a Debian 11 environment.
 Used to load models.
 We use this container image as the base image when installing library-specific dependencies for each library, when the Debian 12 environment is incompatible.

+Other containers are specific for automating evaluation steps and will be used below.

 **Note:** unless otherwise indicated, all following commands should be executed from the `evaluation/` directory.